FAQ

 Can I sign up to receive a warning?

 In an emergency you may receive an Emergency Alert telephone warning voice message to your landline or text message to your mobile phone if you are in a defined area under immediate threat.
-You cannot sign up to receive an Emergency Alert but you should ensure your address and personal details are up to date with your telecommunications provider.
-It's important not to rely on receiving a telephone warning or using it as your evacuation trigger because there may not always be time to issue one.
-Find out more about Emergency Alert.
+Emergency Alert relies on telecommunications networks to send messages, and message delivery cannot be guaranteed.

 If you haven't already done so, create a Bushfire Plan today.